DataSnowman/spoke/deploySpoke/README.md

     Following the deployment you can run `docker` commands by connecting to the virtual machine with SSH.

-2. The example used in this GitHub repo uses SQL Server 2019 running a SQL Server container image on Docker.
+2. The example used in this GitHub repo uses SQL Server 2019 running in a Docker container image on the Ubuntu Linux VM you deployed above.

+    `Persist SQL Server files on VM disk`

+    Click [HERE](https://github.com/DataSnowman/spoke/tree/master/dockerSQL) for directions on how to deploy SQL Server to Docker on the deployed VM with persistant SQL Server files on the VM disks

+    `Simpler with SQL Server files in the container`

-    Click [HERE](https://github.com/DataSnowman/spoke/tree/master/dockerSQL) for directions on how to deploy SQL Server to Docker on the VM deployed in the Repo
+    Click [HERE](https://github.com/DataSnowman/spoke/blob/master/dockerSQL/simpler.md) for directions on how to deploy SQL Server to Docker on the deployed VM with SQL Server files in the container.
+Files will be lost if you remove the container.

     The SQL Server part is based on the [Quickstart: Run SQL Server container images with Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-ver15&pivots=cs1-bash)